 The University of Wisconsin-Platteville provides you with reasonable accommodations that are individualized and based on the nature of your disability and the academic environment.

-Accommodations are determined by trained Services for Students with Disabilities staff through the student’s documentation of a disability, and an interview process.
+Accommodations are determined by trained Disability Access Center staff through the student’s documentation of a disability, and an interview process.

 The purpose of academic accommodations is not to ensure success, but to provide access and equal opportunity.

 Some of the accommodations provided at UW-Platteville are:

 - Document conversion, such as books in audio or electronic format and print enlargement

 - Preferential seating